jgrams/keith/content/_index.md

 ---
-title: KPG on the PCT
+title: KPG on the PCT (and more!)
 button: See All The PCT Reports
 buttonLink: /2021-pct
 ---

 Hi, I'm Keith!
-I'm hiking the Pacific Crest Trail this year.
-It's 2021, I quit my job, and I'm ready to live in the woods for months in order to learn exactly how wet and cold I can possibly get.

-**Update:** I'm actually learning how hot and sore I can get.
+I'm a hiker and electrical engineer.
+I mostly write about my experiences hiking trails like the PCT and the tallest 100 mountains all across Washington.